Board of Trustees

 The Board organizes its practical work through the following committees:

 Organizes all fundraising activity, cultivates donor relationships and builds social connections within the school and between the school and the larger community.

-Makes recommendations to the Board about financial policies and, with the Operations Manager, facilitates budget processes.
+Oversees the financial health of the school, makes recommendations to the Board about financial decisions and policies and in conjunction with the School Director, facilitates the annual budget processes.

 Develops materials, promotes events, and liaises with the media to increase the school’s exposure in surrounding communities.

 Oversees the application of the school’s innovative Accessible Tuition Model and ensures the equitable approach to customizing tuition rates for every family who chooses to attend our school.